-A. Presentation slides for the July 6, 2023, webinar, as well as a recording, were shared with nursing home Operators, Administrators, Directors of Nursing, HPN Coordinators and industry associations.
-They are also available in the Health Commerce System landing page in the sections entitled Important Health Notifications and New Items.
+A. Presentation slides for the July 6, 2023 webinar, as well as a recording, were shared with nursing home operators, administrators, directors of nursing, HPN coordinators in the Health Commerce System and industry associations.
+They are also posted on the Department's Minimum Staffing and Direct Resident Care Spending webpage at: https://health.ny.gov/facilities/nursing/minimum staffing/index.htm.